Travis Grant: College career

 Grant accepted a basketball scholarship from NAIA Kentucky State University, because of his relationship with head coach Lucias Mitchell, turning down other offers.

-As a freshman, he spent the first half of the season opener against Campbell College on the bench, entering the game in the second half and hitting 10 straight shots, which earned him the "Machine".
+As a freshman, he spent the first half of the season opener against Campbell College on the bench, entering the game in the second half and hitting 10 straight shots, which earned him the "Machine" nickname.
 He finished the season averaging 26.6 points, 9.3 rebounds, 2.6 assists and shot 61.9% from the field.

 As a sophomore, he led the team to a 29–3 record and the NAIA National Championship.
 He averaged 35.4 points, 9.0 rebounds and shot 70% from the field.
 In the NAIA Tournament, he averaged 27.4 points.
 He also scored a school record 75 points in a regular season game against Northwood Institute.

 As a junior, he led the team to a 31–2 record and a second straight NAIA National Championship.
 He averaged 31.2 points, 9.1 rebounds and shot 64.8% from the field.
 In the NAIA Tournament, he averaged 33.6 points and received the Chuck Taylor MVP Award.

 As a senior, he led the team to a 28–5 record and a third straight NAIA National Championship.
 He averaged 39.5 points, 9.9 rebounds and shot 62% from the field.
 He scored 68 points against Eastern Michigan University and their star George "The Iceman" Gervin.
 In the NAIA tournament he scored 213 points, including a tournament single-game record of 60 points against Minot State University.
 He set the All-time tournament scoring record for both a season (213) and a career (518).
 He averaged an NAIA record 33.4 points per game over his career.
 He received the Chuck Taylor MVP Award for the second time in a row.
 He also was the first small college player to win the Lapchick Trophy-Sporting News College Basketball Player of the Year award.

 Grant graduated as the all-time/all-division scoring leader in college basketball history with 4,045 points (378 more than Pistol Pete Maravich).
 His record was later broken by both Phil Hutcheson (4,106) and John Pierce (4,230) of Lipscomb University.

 In 1987, he was inducted into the Kentucky State University Hall of Fame.
 In 2009, he was inducted into the College Basketball Hall of Fame.
 In 2011, he was inducted into the NAIA Hall of Fame.
 In 2012, he was named to the NAIA 75th Anniversary All-Star Team.
 In 2014, he was inducted into the State of Alabama Sports Hall of Fame.
 In 2016, he was inducted into the Small College Basketball Hall of Fame.